Johnny Roland: College football

-Professional
+Professional career

-Roland was drafted in the fourth round of the 1965 NFL Draft by the St. Louis Cardinals and was named UPI NFL-NFC Rookie of the Year in 1966.
-He played for seven seasons with the Cardinals, and he became the franchise's leading rusher (since broken).
-He then went on to play for one season with the New York Giants.
+Roland was drafted in the fourth round of the 1965 NFL draft by the St. Louis Cardinals, and by the New York Jets in the 1965 AFL draft.
+He signed a three year, $400,000, contract with the Cardinals (though reportedly less than the Jets offered).
+Roland was named UPI NFL Rookie of the Year in 1966.
+He was selected to play in the Pro Bowl in 1966 and 1967.
+Roland had 1,476 all-purpose yards in 1966, with six touchdowns.
+In 1967, he had 876 rushing yards, over 1,000 total yards, and 10 touchdowns when he suffered a season-ending knee injury in the second to last game, that would affect his future career.
+He would never rush for more than 498 yards in a full season for the remainder of his career.

+He played for seven seasons with the Cardinals, and was the franchise's leading rusher when he left the team, and is fourth as of 2024.
+He then went on to play for one season with the New York Giants in 1973.
 Roland played in 103 NFL games, during which he rushed for 3,750 yards and 28 touchdowns on 1,015 attempts, caught 153 passes for 1,430 yards and six touchdowns, returned 49 punts for 452 yards with two touchdowns, returned 22 kickoffs for 444 yards, and completed five of 13 passes for 130 yards and one touchdown.

 Coaching career

 First stint with Green Bay (1974)

 Roland's former college coach, Dan Devine, hired Roland to be the Green Bay Packers special assignments coach in 1974.
 While there, he coordinated some of the first computer programs used by Packers coaches, as well as scouting college talent and coaching.